ajm24027/typescript-wizard-and-spells/README.md

 #### Creating the Wizard Class

-First we define the Wizard Class and then we say that the Wizard class takes in a generic type parameter of `<S>`.
+First we define the Wizard Class and then we say that the Wizard class takes in a generic type parameter of `<S>`, which means that we're saying - wherever we use S, it's actually a spell.
 In the next line, we see that we create a private spellbook property that accepts an array of Spell objects - `spellBook: S[] = []`

 ```typescript
 class Wizard<S extends Spell> {